wpyoga/boto3-docs-reformat/README.md

 - the python script has to be executed manually
 - the documentation has to be published manually to GitHub Pages

+## Ideas

+Eventually, maybe we will have a `Makefile` with a few commands:
+- `make rerun`: utilizing the `services.orig` directory, just re-run the script and push the changes
+- `make refresh`: remove the `gh-pages` branch and start over, but still using the pregenerated html, then run `make rerun`
+- `make rebuild`: do everything from scratch, including cloning the latest boto3 from github (as in, remove the pregenerated html, start over, then run `make refresh`)

+Also, it might be better to split each service subclass into its own HTML file.
+For example, DynamoDB can be split up into Client, Paginators, Waiters, Service Resource, and Table.
+The naming can be: dynamodb.client.html, dynamodb.paginators.html, ...
+We don't usually read up on Paginators while working on the Client anyway.

 ## Licensing status

 This project is just a simple python script that modifies boto3's documentation.
 Therefore I just went with boto3's license, which is Apache License 2.0.
 You can read the license in its entirety, in the file [LICENSE](LICENSE).